thejcannon/mypy-typing-asserts/README.md

 ## Support

-Currently `typing-asserts` is only supported by `mypy >0.900` (via third-party plugin code included with this package).
+Currently `typing-asserts` is only supported by `mypy` (via third-party plugin code included with this package).
 Ideally this would extend to `pyright` and `pyre`, or move into `typing_extensions` with enough momentum.